Security Compliance in Training Videos: Practical Guide

 Protect your training content without slowing down

-You may think that security compliance will add friction to your training program, but that doesn’t have to be the truth.
+You may think that security compliance will add friction to your training program, but that doesn’t have to be the case.
 With the right tools and thoughtful habits, your organization can create, share, and manage training videos that are effective and secure.